tsung-wei-huang/ece5960-physical-design/PA1/README.md

 ## Submission

-You need to submit a report by responding directly to this [issue page](https://github.com/tsung-wei-huang/ece5960-physical-design/issues/1).
+You need to submit a report by responding directly to [Programming Assignment #1 Submission Page](https://github.com/tsung-wei-huang/ece5960-physical-design/issues/1).
 The report should contain the following section:

 + A section describing means to compile and run your code
 + A section listing partition results in terms of cut size and runtime for each *PASSED* benchmark